-Applying NPMLE for estimating the mixture distribution has been well-studied in the literature. \cite{KW56} was one of the preliminary papers to prove the consistency of the NPMLE, which was subsequently extended in \cite{heckman1984method,jewell1982mixtures,lambert1984asymptotic,pfanzagl1988consistency}; for a more recent discussion, see \cite{chen2017consistency}.
-In the present paper we focus on the Poisson mixture model and sharpen these results by obtaining the optimal rate of convergence for the NPMLE.
-In additional to the aforementioned statistical results, structural understanding of the NPMLE (existence, uniqueness, and discreteness) has been obtained in \cite{S76,jewell1982mixtures,L83general,L83,L95} for general univariate exponential family.
+Applying NPMLE to estimate the mixture distribution has been well-studied in the literature. \cite{KW56} was one of the preliminary papers to prove the consistency of the NPMLE, which was subsequently extended in \cite{heckman1984method,jewell1982mixtures,lambert1984asymptotic,pfanzagl1988consistency}; for a more recent discussion, see \cite{chen2017consistency}.
+In the present paper, we focus on the Poisson mixture model and sharpen these results by obtaining the optimal rate of convergence for the NPMLE.
+In addition to the aforementioned statistical results, structural understanding of the NPMLE (existence, uniqueness, and discreteness) has been obtained in \cite{S76,jewell1982mixtures,L83general,L83,L95} for the general univariate exponential family.
 We extend these structural results to a class of minimum-distance estimators for Poisson mixture models following \cite{S76}.
-Finally, we mention the recent work \cite{miao2021fisher} which explored the application of NPMLE in a related scenario of heterogeneous Poisson mixtures.
+Finally, we mention the recent work \cite{miao2021fisher}, which explored the application of NPMLE in a related scenario of heterogeneous Poisson mixtures.

 Initial work on applying NPMLE for EB estimation was carried out in \cite{laird1982empirical} for the Binomial and the normal location models, and the analysis is primarily numerical.
 For theoretical results, \cite{ghosal.vdv,Z09} analyzed the Hellinger risk of NPMLE-based mixture density estimates, which forms the basis of the analysis of NPMLE for EB estimation in \cite{JZ09}.
-The resulting regret bounds, though state of the art, still differ from the minimax lower bounds in \cite{PW21} by logarithmic factors for both the classes of compactly supported and subgaussian priors.
+The resulting regret bounds, though state-of-the-art, still differ from the minimax lower bounds in \cite{PW21} by logarithmic factors for both the classes of compactly supported and subgaussian priors.
 This is because (a) the density estimation analysis in \cite{Z09} is potentially suboptimal compared to the lower bounds in \cite{K14}; (b) the Fourier-analytic reduction from the Hellinger distance for mixture density to regret in \cite{JZ09} is loose.
-In comparison, in this paper both the density estimation and the regret bounds are optimal with exact logarithmic factors.
-This can be attributed to the discrete nature of the Poisson model so that for light-tailed priors a simple truncation-based analysis suffices.
-Additionally, these sharp results are generalized from the NPMLE-based EB estimator to the minimum-distance estimators.
+In comparison, density estimation and regret bounds are optimal in this paper with exact logarithmic factors.
+This can be attributed to the discrete nature of the Poisson model, which allows a simple truncation-based analysis to suffice for light-tailed priors.
+These sharp results are also generalized from the NPMLE-based EB estimator to the minimum-distance estimators.